-- Weight loss surgery—things like gastric bypass and bariatric surgery may not be covered.
+- Weight-loss surgery: Gastric bypass and bariatric surgery may not be covered.
 This depends on the plan you get, though.
-Some procedures may be covered, if medically necessary, so check your plan documents carefully.
+Some procedures may be covered if medically necessary, so check your plan documents carefully.

-- Unapproved medical care—if you fail to get a required precertification for care or a service, your health plan may deny you coverage.
-Precertification is pre-approval from your health insurer.
+- Unapproved medical care: If you fail to get a required prior authorization for care or a service, your health plan may deny you coverage.
+Prior authorization is pre-approval from your health insurer.
 Many health plans require this type of pre-approval for certain types of procedures or treatments.

 Your Summary of Benefits Coverage (SBC) document that comes with your health plan will itemize the care and services covered, as well as what’s not covered.
 When you know how your health plan works, you are better able to avoid paying unnecessary out-of-pocket costs.